a-sit-plus/wallet-issuing-backend/README.md

 # Wallet Issuing Service

-This service implements [OpenID for Verifiable Credential Issuance](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) (OpenID4VCI) using [VC-K](https://github.com/a-sit-plus/vck) to issue Verifiable Credentials to compatible wallets.
+This service implements [OpenID for Verifiable Credential Issuance](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) (OpenID4VCI) using [VC-K](https://github.com/a-sit-plus/vck) to issue Verifiable Credentials to compatible Wallets.
 Users can log in with [ID Austria](https://www.id-austria.gv.at/) (or any other notified eIDAS scheme) or with their EU PID to provide their identity data.
 This service then converts that data into the requested credential, with several [Verifiable Credential schemes](https://github.com/a-sit-plus/credentials-collection) being supported.

 ## Main Features